Part I Build It The Weekend Sprint

 </evidence>

-This is the actual API call to your LLM.
-Here, you’re embracing the stochastic nature but within strict bounds.
-Your model request, carefully crafted by the Prep layer, instructs the LLM to output a specific structure, not just free-form text.
-For example: “Your response MUST be valid JSON with the following keys: summary, tags, action_items.”
+This is the actual API call to the model.
+Here, you accept variability, but only inside tight bounds.
+The request built by Prep should ask for a specific shape, not just free-form text.
+For example: “Return valid JSON with the keys summary, tags, action_items.”

-The output from this layer is considered raw, potentially untrustworthy, and must pass through the next deterministic gate.
+The output from this layer is raw and untrusted.
+It must pass through the next deterministic gate.

 Typical steps in Validation:

-Worked Example: From Stochastic Failure to Clean Diff
+Worked Example: From model failure to clean diff

-Let’s revisit the Chapter 1 Map/Terrain sync loop.
-Imagine you replace the deterministic doc-sync Effector with a stochastic one:
+Let’s revisit the Chapter 1 code/docs sync loop.
+Imagine the sync step now uses a model:

 “Update the ## Public Interfaces block in product/docs/architecture.md to match the public functions in product/src/.”

 Scenario: the model tries to be helpful and includes type annotations in the doc signatures.
-That breaks the contract, because our Validator extracts signatures from code as name(arg1, arg2) and expects that exact surface in the Map.
+That breaks the contract, because the validator extracts signatures from code as name(arg1, arg2) and expects that exact surface in the doc.

-Here’s what this looks like when you let the sandwich run a few times.
+Here’s what that looks like when the sandwich runs a few times.

 Example: Validator output (structured)